eurojojo/homewizard-dynamic-battery/docs/logictree.md

 - **Action:**
   `zero`
 - **Reason:**
-  Outside of the special “arbitrage not profitable” case above, expensive hours are always a signal to discharge and reduce peak price exposure.
+  When arbitrage *is* profitable (Rule 3 does **not** apply), expensive hours are a clear signal to discharge.
+The battery helps reduce exposure to high prices by supplying local demand.

 ---